relogu/Federated-Learning-Project/flower_make_moons_test/README.md

   --address ADDRESS     complete address to launch server, e.g. 127.0.0.1:8081
 ```

-Firstly set a series of client machines and launch the client program for each machine.
+Then set a series of client machines and launch the client program for each machine.
+The setting must be consistent following the parameters given.

 ```bash
 python3 client.py